A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Mendel Observatory at Merrimack College

-Erin P.: Mendel Observatory at Merrimack College is available for use by students, faculty, the North Shore Amateur Astronomy Club and the general public.
+Erin P. said: Mendel Observatory at Merrimack College is available for use by students, faculty, the North Shore Amateur Astronomy Club and the general public.
 The Observatory has a a 20-inch Ritchey-Chretien reflector and a number of electronic imaging systems.
 The Mendel Observatory is on the 4th floor of the Mendel Science Center at Merrimack College.
 The Observatory is available for public access on Wednesdays at dusk or 7PM (whichever is later).

 Cost: Free